thoughtbot/maybe_haskell/release/maybe_haskell.md

-Armed with instances for `Functor`, `Applicative`, and `Monad` for both `Maybe` and `Either e`, we can use the same set of functions (those with `Functor f`, `Applicative f` or `Monad m` in their class constraints) and apply them to a variety of functions which may fail (with or without useful error information).
+Armed with instances for `Functor`, `Applicative`, and `Monad` for both `Maybe` and `Either e`, we can use the same set of functions (those with `Functor f`, `Applicative f` or `Monad m` in their class constraints) and apply them to a variety of functions that may fail (with or without useful error information).

-This is a great way to reduce a project's maintenance burden: if you start with functions returning `Maybe` values but use generalized functions for (e.g.) any `Monad m`, you can later upgrade to a fully fledged `Error` type based on `Either` without having to change most of the code base.
+This is a great way to reduce a project's maintenance burden.
+If you start with functions returning `Maybe` values but use generalized functions for (e.g.) any `Monad m`, you can later upgrade to a fully fledged `Error` type based on `Either` without having to change most of the code base.